eklitzke/bitcoin/doc/developer-notes.md

 but there are a number of known problems when using the `address` sanitizer.
-The address sanitizer is known to fail in [sha256_sse4::Transform](/src/crypto/sha256_sse4.cpp) which makes it unusable unless you compile with `--disable-asm`.
+The address sanitizer is known to fail in [sha256_sse4::Transform](/src/crypto/sha256_sse4.cpp) which makes it unusable unless you also use `--disable-asm` when running configure.
 We would like to fix sanitizer issues, so please send pull requests if you can fix any errors found by the address sanitizer (or any other sanitizer).

 Not all sanitizer options can be enabled at the same time, e.g. trying to build with `--enable-sanitizer=address,thread` will fail in the configure script as